 Offered in partnerships with Howard Community College

 HVAC Apprenticeship Training

 AACC also sponsors four-year apprenticeship training with Independent Electrical Contractors or Associated Builders and Contractors.
-Approved by the Maryland Apprenticeship Training Council, apprentices receive up to 160 hours of classroom training as well as 2,000 hours of on-the-job training every year for four years.
+Approved by the Maryland Apprenticeship Training Council, apprentices receive a minimum of 144 hours of classroom training as well as 2,000 hours of on-the-job training every year for four years.

 For more information:

 Classes held at IEC Chesapeake in Laurel, Maryland

 OCA 307 - HVACR Journeyman and Master Exam Review

 Prepare for the Maryland HVACR Journeyman and Master exams.
 Study the International Mechanical Code.
 Learn the theory and service of air conditioning, refrigeration, gas and oil heating, and ventilation.
 Learn how to use an ACCA Ductulator and how to calculate heat load.

 Contact Megan Stakolosa

 AACC School of Continuing and Professional Studies